Skip to main content

 DBT treatment is delivered by a team of therapists, who meet periodically and are the referrers of the clients taken in charge, with different roles and functions.

-Treatment includes an initial phase, called pre-treatment, led by the individual therapist and dedicated to orienting the patient with respect to DBT, sharing therapy goals, and defining patient and therapist commitments.
+The treatment includes an initial phase, defined as pre-treatment, conducted by the individual therapist and dedicated to orienting the patient towards DBT, sharing the main goals and targets of the therapy, and defining the commitments of the patient and therapist.

 START of treatment: